 - Wait for approval (no specified time).

-- Upon arrival in Iceland, you must contact the Directorate of Immigration for your official visa to be issued.
+- Upon arrival in Iceland, you must contact the Directorate of Immigration to obtain your official visa.

 Pros and Cons of Being a Digital Nomad in Iceland

 Are you looking at living and working in Iceland remotely?
-Weight these pros and cons.
+Weigh these pros and cons.

 Benefits of Living in Iceland